 By default, configuration files for each test suite are located in the test suite root directory on each system.
-However, if an alternate execution directory is specified on the local system, configuration files may be located there instead if so desired.
-The name of the build mode configuration file is tetbuild.cfg, that of the execute mode configuration file is tetezec.cfg and that of the clean mode configuration file is tetclean.cfg.
+However, if an alternate execution directory is specified on the local system, the execute mode configuration file may be located there instead if so desired.
+The name of the build mode configuration file is tetbuild.cfg, that of the execute mode configuration file is tetbuild.cfg.

-However, the names of these files on the local system may be overridden by tcc command-line options if desired; for details, refer to the tcc manual page at the end of this guide.
+The names of these files on the local system may be overridden by tcc command-line options if desired; for details, refer to the tcc manual page at the end of this guide.